KubaCzech/BigData-Project/README.md

 2. Install Requirements

+3. Run docker compose file

-3. Run the System
+4. Run the System

 python main.py

 You will be presented with a menu:

 Follow the prompts to interact with the system.

 ### Example Use Case

-You run main.py
+1. You run main.py
-Choose option 7 to make a reservation
+2. Choose option 7 to make a reservation
-Enter customer ID, start time, end time, number of guests System finds appropriate table(s) and books the reservation
+3. Enter customer ID, start time, end time, number of guests
+4. System finds appropriate table(s) and books the reservation

 ### License
 This project is open source and free to use under the MIT License.